 The Legislature, in recognition of the possibility that statutory provisions may be misused, provided for a special period of limitation under Section 14, Section 15, and Section 16 of the Act.
 The Legislature further permitted, on sufficient cause being shown, an extension of the said period of limitation.
 However, any application beyond the period prescribed under either Section 14(3), or under Section 15(3), or under Section 16, is barred, and such application cannot be filed or adjudicated upon.
 The Tribunal has no jurisdiction to entertain any such barred applications.
-It is a settled position of law that limitation is a matter of jurisdiction.
-The Tribunal is under an obligation (like any judicial or
+It is a settled position of law that limitation is a matter of jurisdiction.18 The Tribunal is under an obligation (like any judicial or quasi-judicial authority) to consider the question of limitation, irrespective of whether it is raised as a defense or not.

-United Nations Conference on Environment and Development (1992), Agenda 21, Rio Declaration, reads, "20.
+16 United Nations Conference on Environment and Development (1992), Agenda 21, Rio Declaration, reads, "20.
 Tribunal to apply certain principles - The Tribunal shall, while passing any order or decision or award, apply the principles of Sustainable Development, the precautionary principle and the polluter pays principle."